venu-shastri/ooad-uml-knowledge/SequenceDiagram.md

 - Fragment Types
 	- Alternative Combination Fragment
 	- Option Combination Fragment
-	-
+	- Loop Fragment
-### Alternative-Combination-Fragment
+#### Alternative-Combination-Fragment
 - It is used when a choice needs to be made between two or more message sequences.
-- It models the “if then else” logic
+- It models the **“if then else” logic
--  It is specified by mentioning ‘alt’ inside the frame’s name box
+-  It is specified by mentioning **‘alt’** inside the frame’s name box
 - To show 2 or more alternatives, the frame is divided into what is called **interaction operands** using a dashed line
 - Each operand has a **guard** to test against and it is placed at the top left corner of the operand
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzM3MzQ5NDAsLTEzOTIyNDcyOTcsLT
+eyJoaXN0b3J5IjpbMjU2MjgwMTUxLC0xMzkyMjQ3Mjk3LC0xNz
-E3NDUwNDEwNTQsLTE4MzYwNDE2MDYsLTE2MjcxMDMzODYsMTYw
+Q1MDQxMDU0LC0xODM2MDQxNjA2LC0xNjI3MTAzMzg2LDE2MDk0
-OTQxMDI5MywxNDIzNTIzMDU5LDE4MTg2NjMxNiwxMTM2NjQ3ND
+MTAyOTMsMTQyMzUyMzA1OSwxODE4NjYzMTYsMTEzNjY0NzQ2XX
-ZdfQ==
+0=
 -->